LiuYuancheng/PLC_and_RTU_Simulator/MQTT_RTU_Simulator/Readme.md

 #### 3.2 Cyber Twin Integration Design

-To demonstrate the usage of the MQTT communication framework, two cyber twin components were developed: an IoT drone telemetry system and a smart factory air vacuum control system.
+To demonstrate the usage of the MQTT communication framework, two cyber twin components were developed : an IoT drone telemetry system and a smart factory air vacuum control system.
 The overall integration architecture is shown below.

 ![](doc/img/s_06.png)